 Noises that are over 80 decibels are the sounds of heavy traffic, power lawn mower, boom boxes, chainsaws, leaf blowers, snowmobiles, sports crowds, stock car races, or gunshots.
 Other loud noisy places include airports, concert halls, sports arenas, restaurants, and bars.
 These noisy places can be very dangerous to your hearing if you stay there for a lengthy amount of time at repeat times.

 For example, if bartenders do not maintain ear safety then they can experience hearing loss due to the excessive noises at work.
-Other jobs that include airplane pilots, construction workers, rock stars or athletes, dentists, coaches or physical education teachers, ambulance drivers, flight crews, factory workers, etc. These professions vary in education or experience requirement.
+Other jobs include airplane pilots, construction workers, rock stars or athletes, dentists, coaches or physical education teachers, ambulance drivers, flight crews, factory workers, etc. These professions vary in education or experience requirement.
 However, they all are susceptible to hearing loss.

 Hearing Loss Symptoms